KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 * E can be used mid air to regain stamina when gliding after starting to fall. - [GottaGoFast\#7876](https://youtu.be/iboABc_eh60)
 * Kazuha's interruption resistance is greatly increased when mid-air. - [Bubba\#4619](https://imgur.com/a/BWEjMxq)
 * Skill can be slightly held for a minimal suction increase while keeping tap E's cooldown. - [helba\#0777](https://imgur.com/a/55baYSz)
-* Kazuha's elemental Skill is an incredible tool for gathering loot in the overworld. - [Greyhound\#7836](https://www.youtube.com/watch?v=7ELY1kTC7AI)
+* Kazuha's Elemental Skill is an incredible tool for gathering loot in the overworld. - [Greyhound\#7836](https://www.youtube.com/watch?v=7ELY1kTC7AI)
 * Kazuha's hold E can jump over primo vishap's breath attack. - [jstern25\#1399](https://imgur.com/a/QSvOkph)
 * Kazuha's E jump does not have iframes. - [jstern25\#1399](https://imgur.com/a/4X56XWS)
 * Kazuha's E vertical reach is strangely long. - [Phana\#0420](https://imgur.com/1Sio3TA)
-* Chihayaburu's infused element can be seen as a small circle around kazuha. - [Mcpie\#8672](https://youtu.be/rHSRe-IRrv8)
+* Chihayaburu's infused Element can be seen as a small circle around kazuha. - [Mcpie\#8672](https://youtu.be/rHSRe-IRrv8)
 * Kazuha can perform a 180 very quickly mid air. - [Mcpie\#8672](https://youtu.be/kfneyG6r4yA)

 ### Kazuha Hold E can cause fall DMG